udhc-journals/udhc-journals.github.io/_pages/livelihood.md

+---
+permalink: /livelihood/
+title: Livelihood 4 All
+---

 livelihood4all

 Economics and economy need a revisit - livelihood in a work from home (WfH) world can benefit from Mahatma Gandhi's notions on cottage industry and self - sufficiency